Millikin University: Rankings

+In 2025, U.S. News & World Report ranked Millikin University tied for No.14 out of 94 schools in "Regional Colleges Midwest", No.22 in Best Value Schools, and tied for No.44 in Top Performers on Social Mobility, noting that the university had a student-faculty ratio of 10:1, 74.5% of classes had fewer than 20 students, had an average freshman retention rate, an indicator of student satisfaction, of 71%, and that the university considered a student's GPA an important academic factor with an applicant's high school class rank and letters of recommendation considered.

+In 2024, Washington Monthly ranked Millikin University 45th among 223 colleges that award almost exclusively bachelor's degrees in the U.S. based on its contribution to the public good, as measured by social mobility, research, and promoting public service.

 Media

 Decaturian

-The Decaturian, also known as the Dec (official nickname), is the bi-weekly student newspaper.
-The Decaturian was established in 1903 and its issues are archived online from 1903–1951, made possible by the Digital-Decaturian Project.
+The Decaturian is the bi-weekly student newspaper.
+Its first issue appeared in 1903; issues up to 1951 are archived online.

 WJMU 89.5 The Quad

 WJMU is Millikin University's student-operated freeform format radio station.
 In addition to its musical responsibilities, WJMU also creates its own public service announcements, liners, news, Millikin sports programming and promotional materials.

-On April 25, 1922, a license was issued for a new AM broadcasting station, operating on a wavelength of 360 meters (833 kHz).
+In 1922, a license was issued for a new AM broadcasting station, operating on a wavelength of 360 meters (833 kHz).
 This station was randomly assigned the call letters WBAO, which came from a sequential roster of available call signs.
 It maintained a limited schedule of broadcasts.
 On May 25, 1928, the Federal Radio Commission (FRC) issued General Order 32, which notified 164 stations, including WBAO, that "From an examination of your application for future license it does not find that public interest, convenience, or necessity would be served by granting it."
 On September 1, 1928, the FRC listed "Stations WJBL and WBAO" as one of the "consolidations which have been approved by the commission, or imposed on the stations by the commission".
 WBAO was formally deleted on October 1, 1928, and it was announced that programs previously broadcast by that station would now be heard over WJBL.